qua3k/qua3k.github.io/content/guides/whonix.md

----
++++
-title: "Hacking Whonix onto Hyper-V"
+title = "Hacking Whonix onto Hyper-V" date = 2021-06-05
-date: 2021-06-05
-description: "A guide to get Whonix running on Hyper-V."
-summary: "A guide to get Whonix running on Hyper-V."
+description = "A guide to get Whonix running on Hyper-V." summary = "A guide to get Whonix running on Hyper-V." tags = ["hyper-v", "privacy", "security", "whonix"]
-tags:
-- hyper-v
-- privacy
-- security
-- whonix
----
++++

+## Introduction

+This guide aims to get the Whonix™ operating system running on Hyper-V. This guide does not expect Virtualbox specific features such as guest additions to work and does not make any effort to make them work.

+## Table of Contents

 * [Introduction](#introduction)
 * [Prerequisites](#prerequisites)